jflamy/owlcms4-heroku-updater/README.md

    >
    > You need to scroll down that page to find a section called `API Key`.
 Hit the `Reveal` button to see the key so you can copy and paste it when prompted for the password.
    >
-   > If you have two-factor authentication enabled, the key may expire after a few days and you will need to login again to the dashboard to renew.
-You will also need to remove the _netrc file found in your home directory to force the program to prompt you again.
+   > You have three options around this issue:
+   >
+   > 1. start your own command shell and add the `-noshell` and `-apikey=xxxx` options, replacing xxxx with the key you fetched
+   > 2. remove the _netrc file in your home directory, and you will be prompted again.
+Provide the current API key.
+   > 3. install the `heroku` CLI and use the `heroku login` command to revalidate the key.

 3. The program fetches the list of the user's Heroku applications and detects the ones that are for owlcms (currently, `owlcms4` and `publicresults`).
 Non-owlcms applications are ignored, so this program is safe to run if you have other Heroku apps.